 2. Each such equilevel algebra intersects the subspace ${\mathcal L}$ along a subspace of codimension $k$ in ${\mathcal L}$.

-3. The intersections of different equilevel algebras with ${\mathcal L}$ are different subspaces of codimension $k$ in ${\mathcal L}$. \end{lemma}
+3. The intersections of different codimension $k$ equilevel algebras with the subspace ${\mathcal L}$ are different subspaces of codimension $k$ in ${\mathcal L}$. \end{lemma}

-{\it Proof.} Every configuration $\nu(t)$, $t>0$, arising in the above definition of equilevel algebras, defines a point of the Grassmann manifold $G_{\dim {\mathcal L} -k}({\mathcal L})$, namely the intersection of ${\mathcal L}$ with the corresponding subalgebra $\F_t$.
-These points corresponding to different values of $t$ form an algebraic curve in this compact algebraic manifold and thus have a limit in it as $t \to +0$.
+{\it Proof.} Every configuration $\nu(t)$, $t>0$, arising in the above definition of the equilevel algebra, defines a point of the Grassmann manifold $G_{\dim {\mathcal L} -k}({\mathcal L})$, namely the intersection of ${\mathcal L}$ and the corresponding subalgebra $\F_t$.
+These points corresponding to different positive values of $t$ form a semialgebraic curve in this compact algebraic manifold and thus have a limit in it as $t \to +0$.
 This limit point is a subspace of codimension $k$ in ${\mathcal L}$.

-By construction, all points of this subspace belong to the equilevel subalgebra $\F_0$ defined by the curve $\nu$, and the points of ${\mathcal L}$ not in this subspace do not belong to it, so this subspace is the intersection $F_0 \cap {\mathcal L}$.
-Due to property (\ref{condition}), the space ${\mathcal L}$ is transversal to the ideal (\ref{ide}) defined by the point $\nu(0)$, and thus to the subalgebra $\F_0$ containing it.
-Therefore, the codimension of the subalgebra $\F_0$ in $C^\infty(M, \R)$ is also equal to $k$.
+All points of this limit subspace belong to the equilevel subalgebra $\F_0$ defined by the curve $\nu$.
+Indeed, for any non-zero point $f$ of this subspace consider the $k$-dimensional transversal slice of this subspace in ${\mathcal L}$.
+For each $t \in [0, \varepsilon)$ define the function $f_t $ as the intersection point of this slice with the subspace $\F_t$.
+On the other hand, the points of ${\mathcal L}$ not in the limit subspace do not belong to $\F_0$, so this subspace is the intersection $\F_0 \cap {\mathcal L}$.
+Due to property (\ref{condition}), the space ${\mathcal L}$ is transversal to the ideal (\ref{ide}) defined by the point $\nu(0)$, and thus also to the subalgebra $\F_0$ containing this ideal.
+Therefore, the codimension of the subalgebra $\F_0$ in $C^\infty(M, {\mathbb R})$ is also equal to $k$.

-The equilevel algebras with different supports obviously have different intersections with ${\mathcal L}$.
-All equilevel algebras with the same support $(A_1, \dots, A_r)$ are completely characterized by their quotient spaces by the ideal these quotient spaces are also defined by the intersections of these algebras with the space ${\mathcal L}$. $\Box_{\ref{le24}}$
+Equilevel algebras with different supports obviously have different intersections with ${\mathcal L}$.
+All equilevel algebras with the same support $(A_1, \dots, A_r)$ are completely defined by the quotient spaces of their factorization by the ideal these quotient spaces are determined by the intersections of these algebras with the space ${\mathcal L}$. $\Box_{\ref{le24}}$